James Heilman: Discovery of textbook plagiarism of Wikipedia

 In 2012, Heilman noticed that the book Understanding and Management of Special Child in Pediatric Dentistry, published by Jaypee Brothers, contained a long passage about HIV that was plagiarized from Wikipedia's article on the subject.
 This subsequently led to the book being withdrawn by the publisher.

 In October 2014, while reading a copy of the Oxford Textbook of Zoonoses (published by Oxford University Press), Heilman noticed that the book's section on Ebola was very similar to the Wikipedia page on that subject.
-He initially suspected that a Wikipedia editor had copied the portion but later noticed that the part of the Wikipedia article that resembled the part of the textbook had been written in 2006 and 2010, while the textbook had not been published until 2011.
+He initially suspected that a Wikipedia editor had copied the portion, but later noticed that the part of the Wikipedia article that resembled the part of the textbook had been written in 2006 and 2010, while the textbook had not been published until 2011.
 Christian Purdy, an Oxford University Press spokesperson, acknowledged that some of the text in the textbook had been copied but described it as an "inadvertent omission of an appropriate attribution" rather than plagiarism.

 Tenure on the Wikimedia Foundation Board of Trustees

 In June 2015, Heilman was elected by the community to the Wikimedia Foundation Board of Trustees.
 In December 2015, the board removed Heilman from his position as a Trustee, a decision that generated substantial controversy amongst members of the Wikipedia community.
 A statement released by the board declared the lack of confidence of his fellow trustees in him as the reasons for his ousting.
 Heilman later stated that he "was given the option of resigning [by the board] over the last few weeks.
-As a community elected member I see my mandate as coming from the community which elected me and thus declined to do so.
+As a community elected member, I see my mandate as coming from the community which elected me and thus declined to do so.
 I saw such a move as letting down those who elected me."
 He subsequently pointed out that while on the board, he had pushed for greater transparency regarding the Wikimedia Foundation's controversial Knowledge Engine project and its financing, and indicated that his attempts to make public the Knight Foundation grant for the engine had been a factor in his dismissal.

-The volunteer community re-elected him to the Wikimedia Foundation board in 2017, until November of 2021.
+The volunteer community re-elected him to the Wikimedia Foundation board in 2017, until November 2021.